stouffer/EvoGeoModules/manuscript/outline.md

-% TBC
+% What is the right scale of coevolution over large spatial extents?
 % ...
 % Sept 11, 2014

 # Introduction

-- Overview of theory on coevolution, including spatial aspects (GMTC, coevo in metaco, ...)
+- Overview of theory on coevolution, including spatial aspects (GMTC, coevo in metaco, ...).
+Outline of four key mechanisms and concepts.

-- Difference (more than semantics) in micro-coevolution vs. co-cladogenesis, brief review of my book chapter
+- Difference (more than semantics) in micro-coevolution vs. co-cladogenesis, brief review of my book chapter.

-- Upper limit on organisational scale of the theory, many populations within a few species
+- Upper limit on organisational scale of the theory, many populations within a few species.
+Nuismer papers on landscape coevolution, old-ish review paper by Urban.

-- Large organizational scales for species interactions are well handled by network representation, also allows description of replicated interactions (metaweb)
+- Large organizational scales for species interactions are well handled by network representation, also allows description of replicated interactions (metaweb).
+Reviews by Proulx, Poulin, Bascompte.

-- Known phylogenetic structure in networks, but unclear how it relates to micro-{eco/evo} processes
+- Known phylogenetic structure in networks, but unclear how it relates to micro-{eco/evo} processes.
+Papers by Stouffer, Ekloff, ...

-- **Goals of the paper**: Lay out map for research bridging coevo with ecological networks, using illustrations from empirical dataset
+- **Goals of the paper**: Layout map for research bridging coevo with ecological networks, using illustrations from empirical dataset

 # Point 1 -- Strong hypothesis that macro-evolutionary processes have macro-ecological consequences

+- We expect a matching between the scales of eco/evo mechanisms

+- Interactions well predicted by species traits that evolve slowly (body size in food webs)

+- Show how this influenced the methodological toolkit (virtually all assumptions derive from Farenholz's rule)

+- Illustration: PACo or ParaFit score in the metaweb vs. distributions of the local webs

+- Key references: Desdevises papers on Lamellodiscus, Swafford papers on mites, Chamberlain et al 2014 Oecologia

 # Point 2 -- Interactions respond locally to micro-processes

+- Neutrality and trait-based mechanisms

+- Illustration: distribution of the significance in each interaction locally (measured vs. metaweb) vs. in the regional network.

+- Key references: Olito & Fox 2014, our Oikos paper, Mike B's papers on coevolution in connected landscapes

 # Point 3 -- The spatial replication of networks is imperfect

+- Caused by local ecological processes, but also influences local evolutionary ones

+- Question the relevance of comparison of within-sites coevolutionary measures

+- Illustration: relationship between network dissimilarity and the differences in coevo strengths, or in dissimilarity to the metaweb vs how stronger/weaker coevo signal is locally

+- Key references : Buckley et al 2014, Canard papers on rodents data, Parasitology paper

 # Point 4 -- Emergent network properties may not respond to evolutionary mechanisms

+- Co-occurence constraints: pairs of species have never been observed together, but the coevolution should be measured on potential-interactions

+- Phylogenetic content of modules, look at over-under dispersal, co-occurence is biased by interactions

+- Illustration: Phylogenetic dispersal of species in three largest modules

+- Key references: Baskerville on Serengeti food web, Cavender-Barres community phylogenetics